pa1007/YoutubeDailyBot/README.md

 Average Likes
 {AVERAGE_LIKES}
 ~~~~
-(More to come, added in a need future)
+(More to come, added in a near future)

 So for this video  **(Assuming this is the only video register for him of the month and is the first of the month )** ;